Redocly/developer-portal-starter/developer-portal/fast-api-integration-guide.md

 ./fast-test-suite pdp-simple-new-user --product-id=<product_id> --app-id=<app_id>
 ```

 **NOTE:** You'll need to replace variables in the initial payload to match actual products that are registered in your system.
 We expect the seller to recognize the payload we pass.
-For full documentation on the possible options and full schema, see the reference documentation (coming soon).
+For full documentation on the possible options and full schema, see the [reference documentation](https://www.fast.co/docs/order/order/).

 The `pdp-simple-new-user` command will emit a series of test requests from the Fast backend to yours, that has the same pattern of calls as it will in production.
 The `pdp-simple-new-user` test suite will run multiple operations.